spsforks/QB64-Wiki/RND.md

 > *Explanation:* Values *u!* and *v!* are now two independent random numbers with gaussian distribution, centered at 0.

-*Example 3:* Random flashes from an explosion
+Random flashes from an explosion

 ```vb